Bir Singh of Naurangabad: Attack on his dera

 In 1844, the followers of Bir Singh had swelled to 7,000 men, which upset the government in Lahore ran by Hira Singh Dogra, who was disgruntled by the number of Sikh soldiers of the Sikh Army joining the ranks of Bir Singh.
 Hira Singh had been a favourite of Maharaja Ranjit Singh when he was alive, thus after his passing he commanded a great deal of respect in the Sikh court, which allowed him to consolidate power.
 The Sandhawalias and Hira Singh wanted to install Duleep Singh as the new monarch but they had disagreements on who would take which positions in the court, which led to infighting.
 Hira Singh had a plan that he could rule as the de facto maharaja of the empire if he was appointed as the chief minister (wazir) of Duleep Singh.
 The installment of Duleep Singh to the Sikh throne was opposed by the older sons of Ranjit Singh, Peshaura Singh and Kashmira Singh, and also by Suchet Singh, the uncle of Hira Singh and ally of Jind Kaur.
 Hira Singh attempted to kill princes Peshaura Singh and Kashmira Singh via scheming with Gulab Singh, as he aimed to place the young Duleep Singh on the Sikh throne and rule indirectly as his wazir.
 Peshaura Singh and Kashmira Singh would both take refuge at the dera of Bir Singh after being attacked by the forces of Gulab Singh at Sialkot.
 Hira Singh would eventually turn on Gulab Singh as well in his push for power, whose son Sohan Singh was kept in Lahore as a hostage.
 The internal infighting of the court was kept in check by the Sikh Army's panches, however the military panches were very anti-British thus different factions used this to their advantage by claiming their opponent was part of a British conspiracy against the empire.
-The army panches was comrpised primarily of religious Sikhs, of whom Bir Singh had a great influence over as a Sikh saint and former soldier.
+The army panches was comprised primarily of religious Sikhs, of whom Bir Singh had a great influence over as a Sikh saint and former soldier.
 Attar Singh Sandhawalia also took refuge at the dera of Bir Singh after leaving British-controlled territory by crossing over the Sutlej.
 Other important figures that had been in-communication with Bir Singh were Lehna Singh Majithia, Sham Singh Attariwala, and Khushal Singh.
 Therefore, the dera of Bir Singh became a centre-point of a movement against the Dogra-dominated central government of the empire.
 After an earthquake that took place in Lahore and Amritsar on 9 April 1844, it was taken as a bad omen for the future and many crowds sought refuge at the camp of Bir Singh.
 Hira Singh used the fact that Attar Singh Sandhawalia had sought refuge at the dera to rile the anglophobic Sikh army panches to attack, as Attar Singh had been residing in British-controlled territory for six months prior, which drew suspicions of a British conspiracy.
 Thus, Hira Singh managed to convince the Khalsa panches to attack the dera since Bir Singh and the two Sikh princes who took refuge there would therefore be traitors for conspiring with Attar Singh, which Hira Singh had convinced them was influenced by the British.